alexdowad/luaxml/readme.txt

 LuaXML consists of the following functions:

-require("LuaXML")
+xml = require("LuaXML")
-imports the LuaXML module.
+imports the LuaXML module as global object "xml".
 LuaXML consists of a lua file (LuaXML.lua) and normally a shared library (.dll/.so), although a static linking is possible as well.
 Both parts are imported by this call provided that they are found in Lua's package search path.

 function xml.new(arg)
 creates a new LuaXML object.
     * param arg (optional), (1) a table to be converted to be converted to a LuaXML object, or (2) the tag of the new LuaXML object
       Note that it is not mandatory to use this function in order to treat a Lua table as LuaXML object.
 Setting the metatable just allows the usage of a more object-oriented syntax (e.g., xmlvar:str() instead of xml.str(xmlvar) ).
 XML objects created by xml.load() or xml.eval() automatically offer the object-oriented syntax.
     * Returns new LuaXML object

 function xml.append(var,tag)
 appends a new subordinate LuaXML object to an existing one, optionally sets tag.
     * param var the parent LuaXML object
     * param tag (optional) the tag of the appended LuaXML object
     * Returns appended LuaXML object or nil in case of error

 function xml.load(filename)
 loads XML data from a file and returns it as table